Jack Osbourne Denounces Claims of Weight Loss During I'm A Celebrity...

 ' Continuing his rant, he added: 'I have lost no weight since I got out of the jungle doing I'm A Celebrity, what?
 Six months ago?
 Jack then added later in the video that he was training hard at the gym and doing jiu-jitsu

 Jack Osbourne I'm A Celebrity...
 Get Me Out Of Here!
-Weight Loss Online Trolls Setting The Record Straight Consistently Losing Weight
+Weight Loss Online Trolls Being Skinny

 United States Latest News, United States Headlines